aquinru-OOCL/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 When fetch the car twice
 Then return the right car with each ticket

-[] Case 4
+[X] Case 4
 Given a standard parking boy, who manage two parking lots, and an unrecognized ticket,
 When fetch the car
-Then return nothing with error message "Unrecognized parking ticket.”
+Then return nothing with error message "Unrecognized parking ticket."

 [] Case 5
 Given a standard parking boy, who manage two parking lots, and a used ticket